letsencrypt/acme-spec/draft-barnes-acme.md

   * Certificate Issuance
   * Certificate Revocation

 Each of these functions is accomplished by the client sending a sequence of HTTPS requests to the server, carrying JSON messages.
+Use of HTTPS is REQUIRED.
+Clients SHOULD support HTTP public key pinning {{RFC7469}}, and servers SHOULD emit pinning headers.
 Each subsection below describes the message formats used by the function, and the order in which messages are sent.

 ## Resources and Requests